 page last edited on 19 March 2018

-To install the module follow the steps described in Activating and deactivating addons.
-Once the module is installed and enabled, go to the module settings page to configure it.
+Once the addon has been installed and enabled, go to the addon settings page to configure it.

 |Number of levels to be used in the filter (2,3,4)||Here you can choose from 2 to 4 filter levels that you’ll set up for your products.|

 |Name of level X||The default filter names are preset to Make/Model/Year/Engine, but you can set any filter name you like better instead.|

 |Maximum banner width||Set the width of a banner that will be displayed on the Level Info page.
 The preset value is 500.|

 |Maximum banner height||Set the height of a banner that will be displayed on the Level Info page.
 The preset value is 200.|

 |Use separate tab for the fitment on the product page||If this is enabled, the information on all the vehicles for which the part can be used will be displayed in a separate Fitment tab on the product details page on the storefront.
 If this is disabled, the info will be displayed in the main Description tab.|